nedp/dwinm/README.markdown

 The current desktop is highlighted with square brackets.
 The "other" desktop (activated with Alt+Tab) is highlighted with dots.

 e.g. ` 1  2 .3.
-4  5 [6] 7  8  9 ` indicates that you're on desktop 6 and
+4  5 [6] 7  8 '9'` indicates that:

+* you're on desktop 6;
-the "other" desktop is desktop 3.
+* the "other" desktop is desktop 3, access it with Alt+Tab; and
+* the "recent" desktop is desktop 9, return to it by pressing the current desktop's "pick" shortcut, Alt+6.

 #### Mode indicator